marczz/mzlinux_pages/social_networks/xmpp.md

     -   [ayttm git repo ](https://sourceforge.net/p/ayttm/git/ci/master/tree/)
 -   <a name="coyim"></a>[coyIM](https://coy.im) (GPL)
-    is a Go language / GTK3  xmpp client based on {{< iref "#xmpp" "xmpp-client" >}} and [otr3](https://github.com/twstrike/otr3) a Go implementation of the
+    is a Go language / GTK3  xmpp client based on [otr3](https://github.com/twstrike/otr3) a Go implementation of the
-    OTR 3 protocol.  {{< iref "#otr" "OTR" >}} is enabled by default, as Tor when it is available.  coyIM is in Debian. _very active development as far as 2021, OMEMO planed_
+    OTR 3 protocol.  {{< iref "#otr" "OTR" >}} is enabled by default, as Tor when it is available.  coyIM is in Debian. _OMEMO planed, very active until end 2023, then nothing in 2024_
     -   [GitHub - coyim](https://github.com/coyim/coyim/).
 -   <a name="dino"></a>[Dino](https://dino.im/) (GPL 3.0)
     is a GTK+/Vala xmpp client with {{< iref "#omemo" "OMEMO" >}}